ExtendScript/extendscript-modules/docs/Testing.md

 # Testing

-All modules are tested in ExtendScript.
-We run our tests with [tap-es](https://github.com/ExtendScript/tap-es).
+All modules are tested in ExtendScript using the intended target application.
+We can run our tests with [tap-es](https://github.com/ExtendScript/tap-es).
 Please check the `results_log.md` file inside the `test` folder of each module.
 If you can't see your version/app we would for you to run the test using your platform and app version.
 See [Running Tests](#running-tests) below.

 # Running Tests